 Henderson William Brand died in 1893, a sadly forgotten figure, who warranted no newspaper obituaries.

 Sales of A1 were such that Brand & Co struggled to meet demand, and so the firm never actively sought out export markets.
-Gilbert Heublein (1849 – 1937), a German-born spirits distributor resident in Connecticut, visited England and encountered A1 sauce.
-He was impressed, and after much effort he acquired the exclusive US distribution rights to A1 sauce from 1894.
+After Gilbert Heublein (1849 – 1937), a German-born spirits distributor resident in Connecticut, was impressed by A1 sauce following a visit to England.
+After much effort he acquired the exclusive US distribution rights to A1 sauce from 1894.